mullinb/Spaceflight/README.md

 <a href="http://spaceflight.herokuapp.com/">Play Spaceflight</a> on Heroku.

-See the brief vid on instagram: https://www.instagram.com/p/BesmBAED28z/?taken-by=spicedacademy
+See the vid on instagram:
+https://www.instagram.com/p/BesmBAED28z/?taken-by=spicedacademy